TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 To see it [click here]({{ "/snippets/about" | relative_url }}).

-You can use code that are specified that the code is under a permissive license or is under a public domain compatible license or a CC BY compatible license.
+You can use code that are specified that the code is under a permissive license or is under a public domain compatible license or a CC BY compatible license for ShareAlike not to be activated.

 ## Credits